• Skip to primary navigation

 White Hot Chocolate

-Creamy and rich white hot chocolate that isn't cloyingly sweet.
-It will surely keep you nice and warm as you snuggle in this season!
+Creamy and rich easy white hot chocolate recipe that isn't cloyingly sweet ready in just a few minutes with a handful of ingredients.
+It will surely keep you nice and warm as you snuggle in on a cold day!

 white enamel mug on wood board near Christmas decorations filled with white hot chocoalte and marshmallows